PopSimoke/ocr-sudoku-solver/README.md

 # OCR Sudoku Solver

-School group project that recognize and solve sudoku grids using home made OCR and sudoku solver algorithm.
+School group project that recognizes and solves sudoku grids using homemade OCR and sudoku solver algorithm.

 ## How does it works ?